Chaitanya4/TraceIt/README.md

 ___

 ## Abstract
-**TraceIt** aims to revolutionize **Poultry Market** using Ethereum blockchain which provides transparent, secure data storage and transfer technology with no intermediary.
-This means that each member can check the validity of the chain.
-Producers will post data online and stick a QR code to products and consumers will be able to scan that QR code to get all the details about product.
+**TraceIt** aims to revolutionize **Supply Chain to provide better traceability and assurances of authenticity** using  Ethereum blockchain which provide transparent, secure data storage and transfer technology with no intermediary, which means each member can check the validity of the chain .
+Producers will post data online using forms, then that data will get stored inside QR code using web3 and metamask.
+Producer will stick that Qr code to products ,consumers will be able to scan the Qr code and get all the details about product.

 # How To Setup Our Application